Bio-inspired tail oscillation enables robot fast crawling on deformable granular terrains

 \subsection{Effect of tail morphology and motion on robot speed}

-The robot's average forward speed, \(v_x\), differed significantly between idle and oscillating tail configurations (Fig. \ref{fig:overall_results}).
-With an oscillating tail, the robot achieved a speed of 6.9 $\pm$ 0.23 cm/s, representing a 20\% improvement over the idle tail condition (5.9 $\pm$ 0.18 cm/s).
+The robot's average forward speed, \(v_x\), showed a clear difference between idle and oscillating tail configurations (Fig. \ref{fig:overall_results}).
+With an oscillating tail, the robot achieved a speed of 6.9 $\pm$ 0.23 cm/s, representing a 17\% improvement over the idle tail condition (5.9 $\pm$ 0.18 cm/s).

 Interestingly, tail oscillation did not universally improve robot performance.
 Speed measurements across different tail sizes, \(A\), reveal that larger tails (8-24 cm\(^2\)) benefited most from oscillation, with gains of \(\eta = 6\%-20\%\) compared to idle tails (Fig. \ref{fig:basesize}).
 In contrast, smaller tail base areas (\(A < 8\) cm\(^2\)) showed diminishing benefits, with the smallest tail (\(A = 2\) cm\(^2\)) even reducing speed under oscillation.